rust-lang/rust-forge/src/compiler/index.md

 Rust's compiler team are responsible for maintaining the Rust compiler, improving its performance and considering the stabilization of compiler features.

-We use the Forge to document the team's processes, policies and working practices, if you'd like to read about how the compiler works and instructions on how to set up a development environment, you're looking for the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/).
+We use the Forge to document the team's processes, policies, and working practices.
+If you'd like to read about how the compiler works and instructions on how to set up a development environment, you're looking for the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/).

 <!--